pyarchops/os-updates/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ArchOps OS updates could always use more documentation, whether as part of the
+pyArchOps/OS updates could always use more documentation, whether as part of the
-official ArchOps OS updates docs, in docstrings, or even on the web in blog posts,
+official pyArchOps/OS updates docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback